Skip to main content

 Non-Traumatic Brain Injuries

 Internal factors can cause non-traumatic brain injuries.
-Losing oxygen, toxicity exposure, or even a tumor causing pressure can damage the brain.
+Losing oxygen, toxicity exposure, or even a tumor can cause pressure can damage the brain.
 Strokes, tumors, aneurysms, drowning or near drowning, infection diseases, and other internal causes may produce non-internal brain injuries.

 Hypoxic/anoxic brain injuries occur when there’s no oxygen arriving to the brain—or when there’s too much oxygen arriving to the brain.